Antolius/deployments-and-disasters/README.md

 ## Status

-The Deployments and disasters project is in active development.
+The Deployments and Disasters project is in active development.

 Next steps: